turbomarko/turbo-drf/docs/developing-locally-docker.rst

 Celery tasks in local development
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When not using docker Celery tasks are set to run in Eager mode, so that a full stack is not needed.
-When using docker the task scheduler will be used by default.
+When using docker, the task scheduler will be used by default.

 If you need tasks to be executed on the main thread during development set CELERY_TASK_ALWAYS_EAGER = True in config/settings/local.py.